 Students Resume Format

 Well if you're a student, you don't have a lot of professional experience.
 You're probably thinking what can you write on your resume?
 Which format should you choose?

-The ideal resume format for you is the reverse chronological resume format.
+The best resume format 2018 for you is the reverse chronological resume format 2018.
 You'd always have your extra-curricular and co-curricular achievements that you can showcase on your resume.

 Moreover, if you've done any kind of voluntary work or internships, they can take the spot of your professional experience.
 Just ensure that you display your work experience by tailoring it to the job you're looking for.
 Focus on the skills the recruiter is looking for.